 School of Humanities

 2018 Krichauff, S. (2018).
 Book Reviews: Australia: Friedrich Gerstacker: A German Traveller in the Age of Gold.
 Journal of the Historical Society of South Australia, 46, 136-138.
-2017 Krichauff, S. M. (2017).
+2017 Krichauff, S. (2017).
 The Murder of Melaityappa and How Judge Mann Made "The Administration of Justice Palatable" to South Australian Colonists in 1849.
-Aboriginal History Journal.
+Aboriginal History Journal, 41, 23-45.
 2015 Krichauff, S. M. J. (2015).
 Native constable Jim Crack and "Wild White Men".
 Journal of Australian Indigenous Issues, 37(1), 7-23.
-2013 Krichauff, S. M. J. (2013).
-Narungga, the Townspeople and Julius Kuhn: The Establishment of Origins of the Point Pearce Mission.
+2013 Krichauff, S. (2013).
+Narungga, the townspeople and julius kuhn: The establishment and origins of the point Pearce Mission, south Australia.
 Journal of the Anthropological Society of South Australia, 37, 57-72.

-2017 Krichauff, S. (2017).
-'Rethinking Narungga responses to Europeans and colonialism'.
-In P. Brock, & T. Gara (Eds.), Colonialism and its aftermath: Aboriginal history in South Australia (pp. 171-191).
+2017 Krichauff, S. M. (2017).
+Yorke Peninsular: 'Rethinking Narungga responses to Europeans and colonialism'.
+In P. Brock, & T. Gara (Eds.), Colonialism and its aftermath: A history of Aboriginal South Australia (pp. 171-191).
 Adelaide: Wakefiled Press.

 Year Citation 2013 Krichauff, S. M. J. (2013).
 FEHW Krichauff and 1848.
 In H. Stock (Ed.), Leaving Home: Motives for the 19th Century Migration.
 Adelaide University.